TYPO3-Solr/ext-solr/README.md

 [![License](https://poser.pugx.org/apache-solr-for-typo3/solr/license)](https://packagist.org/packages/apache-solr-for-typo3/solr)
 [![Monthly Downloads](https://poser.pugx.org/apache-solr-for-typo3/solr/d/monthly)](https://packagist.org/packages/apache-solr-for-typo3/solr)

-An extension that integrates the Apache Solr enterprise search server with TYPO3 CMS.
+A TYPO3 extension that integrates the Apache Solr enterprise search server with TYPO3 CMS.

 The extension has initially been developed by dkd Internet Service GmbH and is now being continued as a community project.
 The version you find here is a version that does not contain all the features that have been implemented yet.
-These features can be obtained through add-ons for the Extension.
+These features can be obtained through add-ons for the extension.

 In case you need access to the full feature set, please feel free to contact us for details.